NicolasPham/DataAnalytics/README.md

   > Diagnostic Analytics: Why did it happen?
   > Predictive Analytics: what will happen?
   > Prescriptive Analytics: How can we make it happen?

+- A/B Testing
+  > What?: experimentation technique, used to understand the effects of [potential] change to a company's products
+  > Why?
+    >> You already have a functioning product and are worried about the change
+    >> You need to quantify the impacts (ie. you need to know how much the impact is)
+  > Requirement:
+    >> Infrastructure
+    >> Statistical testing and experimental testing

 ```
 </details>